 Reheating your gnocchi is just one aspect of the process of making leftovers or pre-cooked meals.
 However, freezing and properly storing are equally essential.

-This Italian dish can be served in various delicious dishes.
+This Italian dish can be served in a variety of delicious dishes.
 They can be kept in the freezer for up to 6 weeks when properly frozen!
 Keep reading if you’re interested in learning how to freeze gnocchi safely.

 Read the guide: best gnocchi boards for making gnocchi.